FRITZ!Box 7390 – Service - Knowledge Base

 3 Connecting the television to the FRITZ!Box

-- Use a network cable to connect the television to a LAN port on the FRITZ!Box,
+- Either use a network cable or wireless LAN to connect the television to the FRITZ!Box.

 Now the television is connected to the Internet via the FRITZ!Box.
 It can play multimedia contents from the FRITZ!Box media server and other media servers in the home network (for example computers with the Windows Media Player).